-Other notable beaches include the stretch of beach that runs for several kilometres in Caparica, across the river from Lisbon.
+Other notable beaches include the stretch of beach that runs for several kilometers in Caparica, across the river from Lisbon.

 Visit the impressive Carmo Church where the ruins from the 1755 earthquake still stand today.

-Or wander through the oldest district, Alfama, with it’s narrow cobbled streets and alleyways, one of the neighbourhoods not destroyed by the earthquake.
+Or wander through the oldest district, Alfama, with its narrow cobbled streets and alleyways, one of the neighborhoods not destroyed by the earthquake.
 Head up the hill from Alfama to the São Jorge Castle which offers amazing views out over Lisbon too.

-With so much history and culture, countless historical sights and buildings and a good selection of museums, you’ll not get bored at all whilst exploring Lisbon’s colourful and captivating past.
+With so much history and culture, countless historical sights and buildings, and a good selection of museums, you’ll not get bored at all whilst exploring Lisbon’s colorful and captivating past.